Transfeminine DIY HRT Guide

 Can be taken alongside a regular HRT regimen as an experimental erection-prevention drug if getting erections is bothersome due to its blood pressure lowering effects (recommend 100-400mg/day¹ for this (start low)).

-Spironolactone is NOT recommended as a first choice of antiandrogen due to its weak anti antiandrogenic effects.
+Spironolactone is NOT recommended as a first choice of antiandrogen due to its weak antiandrogenic effects.

 If you are currently taking spironolactone, and your total testosterone (T) levels are under ~30ng/dL, you can almost certainly stop taking spiro at that point.
 The estradiol is doing most of the work of suppressing your T.